 In a previous post I wrote about how to install the Kindle App for iPad and explained how to download Kindle books through the Cloud and onto your device.

-Since then, the Kindle App for iPad has been updated with a new layout and now offers some new features.
+Since then, the Kindle App for iPad has been updated several times with a new layout and now offers some new features.

 Whether you are preparing to go on vacation, commuting to work or will be reading some books at home, I’m sure you will find the following tips about Kindle for iPad very useful.
 Let’s get started…

 If you don’t have the Kindle App on your iPad or want to know how to download new books, follow these instructions to get you started.